AlexeyShalaev/CSharpPostgresORM/README.md

 ## Models

-!!!WARNING!!!__
+!!!WARNING!!!<br />
-If you do not specify a value for the CSharp type insrting the model to the table, then it will be filled with default.__
+If you do not specify a value for the CSharp type insrting the model to the table, then it will be filled with default.<br />
 Boolean field // OK<br />
 bool field => false // Only if it doesn't violate your logic<br />
 bool? field => null // OK<br />